pjakiela/ECON379/M3-false-counterfactuals.md

 <details><summary>Review Questions</summary>
   <br>
   <ol>
-  <li>How can we describe the causal impact of a program in terms of potential outcomes with and without treatment? </li>
+  <li>What is the Millennium Villages project?
+When and where was it implemented?
+What were the anticipated impacts? </li>
-  <li>What is a counterfactual? </li>
+  <li>What is the primary outcome used in the study? </li>
-  <li>In what ways (three) must a valid comparison group be similar to the treatment group? </li>
-  <li>What is an intent-to-treat estimate of a program's impact, and how does it differ from a treatment-on-the-treated estimate? </li>
-  <li>What are the two false (or "counterfeit") counterfactuals, and what is the source of bias associated with each one? </li>
+  <li>What strategies do the authors use to characterize counterfactual outcomes in the absence of the project? </li>
+  <li>What are the main "impacts" of the Millennium Villages project reported in the study? </li>
+  <li>Describe the three critiques discussed in the letter to the editor by Jesse Bump, Michael Clemens, Gabriel Demombynes, and Lawrence Haddad. </li>
+  <li>How do the authors of the original piece respond to these criticisms of their analysis? </li>
   </ol>
 </details>